Geoff Swaim

-Geoff Swaim (born September 16, 1993) is an American professional football tight end.
+Geoff Swaim (born September 16, 1993) is an American professional football player who was a tight end for 10 seasons in the National Football League (NFL).
 He played college football for the Texas Longhorns and was selected in the seventh round of the 2015 NFL draft by the Dallas Cowboys.
-Swaim has also played for the Jacksonville Jaguars, Tennessee Titans, Arizona Cardinals, and Cleveland Browns.
+Swaim also played for the Jacksonville Jaguars, Tennessee Titans, Arizona Cardinals, and Cleveland Browns.

 Early life

 Swaim attended Pleasant Valley High School, where he played high school football.
 Swaim played linebacker and received All-section and All-league honors as a senior, after registering 124 tackles (65 solo), six sacks, an interception, a fumble recovery, and two blocked extra points.
 He also participated in basketball.

 College career

 Swaim enrolled at Butte College where he was converted to tight end and was a two-year starter, helping the team win back-to-back bowls and the 2012 Nor Cal Conference Championship.

 After his sophomore season, Swaim transferred to the University of Texas where he was a two-year starter, being used mostly as a blocking tight end and on special teams.
 Swaim finished with 22 starts out of 26 games, recording 13 receptions for 84 yards and a touchdown.